SaebAmini/saebamini.github.io/_posts/2018-07-08-the-dangerous-ef-core-feature-automatic-client-evaluation.md

 ---
 layout: post
-title: The dangerous EF Core feature&#58; automatic client evaluation
+title: The Dangerous EF Core Feature&#58; Automatic Client Evaluation
 ---

 Recently when going through our shiny new ASP.NET Core application's [Seq](https://getseq.net/) logs, I accidentally spotted a few entries like this: